UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom-oo.rst

 Module responsible for donor collection data encapsulation.

-This will hold all the donor objects, but also methods to add a new donor, search for a given donor, etc. If you want a way to save and re-load your data, this class would have that too.
+This will hold all of the donor objects, but also methods to add a new donor, search for a given donor, etc. If you want a way to save and re-load your data, this class would have that too.

 Your class for the collection of donors will also hold the code that generates reports about multiple donors.

 Command Line Interface
 ^^^^^^^^^^^^^^^^^^^^^^